2kohm/HELLION-DEDICATED-SERVER/README.md

 3. Copy HELLION_AUTORESTARTER.cmd to YOUR Installation folder "C:\hellionserver"
 4. Portforward your HELLION PORTS.
 TCP:1337-1339 | UDP: 1337-1339
-5. Edit GameServer_example.ini to your needs and Set your selected ports, rename to "GameServer.ini"
+5. Edit GameServer_example.ini and rename it to "GameServer.ini"

 game_client_port=